 Why you should insulate your garage door

 With winter knocking on our doors, the temperatures begin to drop and the cold settles in.
 We rug up, turn our heaters on and try to avoid going outside as much as possible.
 Unfortunately, stepping into that cold dark garage is inevitable because at the end of the day we all have to make a living.
-If you use this space for other than parking your car – e.g. DIY projects, recreation or office space, you may want to consider insulating your garage door.
+If you use this space for something other than parking your car – e.g. DIY projects, recreation or office space, you may want to consider insulating your garage door.
 Not only do you protect your space/house from the heat and cold, it can even reduce your electricity bill.
 Here are some benefits on why and how you should insulate your garage door:

 Benefits to insulating your garage door